-There are many types of postsecondary options available to students.
-Options vary from traditional four-year university programs to specialized training programs like cosmetology.
+There are many types of postsecondary options available to students varying from traditional four-year university programs to specialized training programs like cosmetology.
 Families are encouraged to help find the option that best fits with their youth’s career goals and academic functioning.
 Not everyone will do well at a four-year college and not everyone will be happy with a shorter program with a narrow focus.
-Students and their families should research available options if a traditional setting is not best.
-Programs such as Job Corps, Americorps, YouthBuild, and federally funded youth employment programs.
+Students and their families should research available options to consider if a traditional setting is the best option, such as; Job Corps, Americorps, YouthBuild, and federally funded youth employment programs.
 Workforce centers around the state, high school counselors and Vocational Rehabilitation Service staff are good resources of information about these options.
 Below is a list of some types of postsecondary education programs.
 By no means is this list a complete list, but rather a way to show the variety of options available.

 - Community college or Junior College